rickyspires/training-and-code-examples/README.md

 WARNING:

-I some of the code might not work.
+Some of the code might not work.
 I am in the process of re-building it.
-Scrapping various bits, making the site more upto date and making it easier to navigate.
+I intend to scrap various bits, add new bits and make the site more to date .

+you should be able to run it from your local host with no need for any db access.